OctopusDeploy/docs/docs/packaging-applications/nuget-packages/using-octopack/index.md

 ### Including web application content files

 Web applications require additional files to run, such as Razor/ASPX files, configuration files, and assets such as images, CSS and JavaScript files.
-OctoPack automatically determines whether a project is a web application or not based on whether it finds aÂ `web.config`Â file.
+OctoPack automatically determines whether a project is a web application or not based on whether it finds a `web.config` file.

-When packaging a web application, OctoPack will automatically include the `bin` folder and any files configured withÂ **Build Action:****Content.**Â You can see **Build Action** in the Solution Explorer properties window for the currently selected file in Visual Studio:
+When packaging a web application, OctoPack will automatically include the `bin` folder and any files configured with **Build Action:****Content.** You can see **Build Action** in the Solution Explorer properties window for the currently selected file in Visual Studio:

 ![](/docs/images/3048095/3277786.png)

-The example below shows a web application called **OctoFX.TradingWebsite** and you can see that all the files required to host the web application have been packaged, including the contents of theÂ `bin` folder and any files withÂ **Build Action: Content**.
+The example below shows a web application called **OctoFX.TradingWebsite** and you can see that all the files required to host the web application have been packaged, including the contents of the `bin` folder and any files with **Build Action: Content**.

 ![](/docs/images/3048095/3277785.png)

 :::hint
-**Config Transformation is part of the deployment process** OctoPack won't run web.config transformation files, because these will be run asÂ [part of the deployment instead](/docs/home/deploying-applications/configuration-files.md).
+**Config Transformation is part of the deployment process** OctoPack won't run web.config transformation files, because these will be run as [part of the deployment instead](/docs/home/deploying-applications/configuration-files.md).
 Make sure you set **Build Action: Content** for your config transform files (like `web.Release.config`) to ensure these files are packaged and used as part of your deployment.
 :::

 ### Including additional files using Copy to Output Directory

-If you need to include other files in your package for deployment, use the Visual Studio properties panel to set theÂ **Copy to Output Directory**Â attribute toÂ **Copy if newer**Â orÂ **Copy always**.
+If you need to include other files in your package for deployment, use the Visual Studio properties panel to set the **Copy to Output Directory** attribute to **Copy if newer** or **Copy always**.
 These files will be copied to the build output directory when the project builds, and subsequently packaged by OctoPack.

 :::success
 **Config Transforms for other types of .NET applications**